-Whether you’re a long established business or just starting out, one thing you can’t deny is the importance of your website.
+Whether you’re a long-established business or just starting out, one thing you can’t deny is the importance of your website.
 When a potential customer is looking for a product or service, their first port of call is usually online.
 The website which most successfully manages to grab their attention is probably the one that will get their business.
-Hence, designing your web presentation well is an essential element if you really want to stay relevent in the busienss that you running.
+Hence, designing your web presentation well is an essential element if you really want to stay relevant in the business that you running.

 But how do you get your web design in top condition and stay on top of the latest trends?
 How do you create a web design that finds an alignment with the most recent design trends as well as appear aesthetically appealing to your audience?

 The challenges of creating a successful website are a topic that DesignAdvisor has been looking into and they created an interesting and informative infographic on the topic of web design trends in 2018.
 So here are five questions to consider in order to help you get the best out of your web design, drive traffic and increase conversions on your site.